agpai2/OpenFlights-Graph-ADT/DEVELOPMENT.md

 3. Wrote a few test cases to test validity of our code and edited the makefile to compile the tests

+## Week 3:
+1. Implemented Djiktra's algorithm

+2. Wrote the Landmark Path Algorithm

+3. NOTE (Change of Project Goals): Since we were enable to implement A*-search due to time constraints, we switched our project goals to:

+    * Breadth First Traversal
+    * Djikstra's Algorithm
+    * Visualization of Graph on a world map

+3. Added functions to visualize the airports on a world map

+4. Wrote a few more test cases to test validity of our code